IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/technical_sample.md

 ### Changes since schema version 1

 * technical_sample has aliases mixin and submitted mixin removed, but still has properties for aliases and submitted due to change of basic_item mixin.
 The actual properties have not changed.
-* Replaced date property with date_obtained which is inherited from sample.
+* Replaced date property with date_obtained which is introduced to the schema from the Sample schema through mixinProperties